jeffbass/imagezmq/README.rst

   tutorials, code examples, blogs and books at `PyImageSearch.com <https://www.pyimagesearch.com/>`_.
 Installing OpenCV on my Raspberry Pi computers, Macs and Linux boxes went from frustrating to easy thanks to his tutorials.
+I also learned a **LOT** about computer vision methods and techniques by taking his PyImageSearch Gurus course.
+Highly recommended.
 - **imutils** is a collection of Python classes and methods that allows computer vision programs using OpenCV to be cleaner and more compact.
 It has a very helpful threaded image reader for Raspberry PiCamera modules or webcams.
 It